CoreumFoundation/coreum/x/dex/spec/README.md

 The number of active orders a user can have for each denom is limited by a value called `max_orders_per_denom`, which is determined by DEX governance.

+### Events

+The DEX module emits events at the time of the matching to notify the interested parties of the changes caused by the matching.
+The events are defined in the [event.proto](../../../proto/coreum/dex/v1/event.proto).
+The events are emitted for each order that was placed.
+The events are:

+1. `EventOrderPlaced` is emitted when the order is placed.
+2. `EventOrderReduced` is emitted when the order is reduced during the matching.
+3. `EventOrderClosed` is emitted when the order is closed during the matching or manually, or because of `good_til` in the `begin blocker`, and removed from the order book.
+4. `EventOrderCreated` is emitted when the order is saved to the order book.

 ## Asset FT and DEX

 ### Unified ref amount